How Being Organized Can Give You More Time

 - Children chores and the such

-The most important chapter (I think) is Total Mess to Total Rest.
+The most important chapter (in my opinion) is Total Mess to Total Rest.

-In this little 7 Page chapter Mrs. Barnes lays the groundwork to creating a schedule for a clean and organized home.
+In this little 7 Page chapter Mrs. Barnes lays the groundwork to creating a routine for a clean and organized home.

 Cleaning – it only takes a minute. ~Emily Barnes